ft-exhell/blockchain-apps/README.md

 # blockchain-apps
-Simple blockchain apps, which I do for learning purposes.
+Simple blockchain apps, which I build for learning purposes.